[Home] [Membership Application] [Search]

 Many farms were established around the Settlement which became Milton.
 This historic private township was established in 1860 and became the commercial centre for the entire district by 1875.
 Milton today is listed with the National Trust and one can walk around the streets of Milton and see home and buildings dating back to 1860s.

 Tourists have been coming to the Milton Ulladulla district for many years.
 At the turn of the century, Ulladulla was advertising fishing and surfing as highlights of the area.
 Today Ulladulla is a major tourist area with its beautiful beaches, mountain ranges and more.
-Ulladulla harbour today plays host to the largest commercial fishing fleet on the South Coast.
+Ulladulla harbour today plays such as playing pokies Aus host to the largest commercial fishing fleet on the South Coast.

 The Blessing of Fleet Festival is a major attraction and a festival is held every year at Easter.
 The township of Milton is popular for its new and unusual craft and antique shops along with its historic charm